Aj-vrod/AmmyVarela/README.md

 </table>

 ## More about me
-* Recently graduated from Le Wagon coding bootcamp Berlin, batch #531 💪
+* Graduated from Le Wagon coding bootcamp Berlin, batch #531 💪
-* Currently learning Python 🤯
+* Always learning Python 🤯
-* Ask me about Rails, PostgreSQL or Node.js
+* Ask me about Python, Node.js, Rails or PostgreSQL
-* Working knowledge: AWS and Docker
+* Working knowledge: AWS and Django
 * You can say hi on my [LinkedIn](https://www.linkedin.com/in/ammy-varela-rodriguez/) or shoot me an email: ammyvrodriguez@hotmail.com

 ## Languages